-The legislation recognizes the growing need for transportation to offset career and technical education programs, internships, apprenticeships and other career connected learning opportunities and aims to provide a more equitable transportation access to these opportunities.
+The legislation recognizes the growing need for transportation to offset career and technical education programs, internships, apprenticeships, and other career-connected learning opportunities and aims to provide more equitable transportation access to these opportunities.

 The grant program would address this by funding and encouraging partnerships among school districts to increase access to the growing number of “innovation centers” or other unique models of shared facilities.
 The Cherry Creek Innovation Campus, for example, allows students from neighboring school districts including Englewood, Sheridan and Littleton to access CTE pathways such as airplane maintenance, auto repair, nursing and construction.